radiantearth/mlhub-dataset/README.md

 | creator     | string | **REQUIRED**.
 Name and URL of affiliated institutions (in markdown) |

-### Dataset Tags
+### Dataset Tags/Keywords

 Tags are a list of keywords added to the dataset's metadata to describe or categorize the catalog, combining one or more words, that improve the user experience by allowing them to filter all the datasets seen on Radiant MLHub catalog to a speicif subset of types, e.g. satellite constellation, machine learning use-case, or data provider.

-### Dataset Added and Modified Dates
+### Dataset Created and Updated Dates

 In addition to the `datetime` properties required by the STAC specification for Collections and Items, such as `datetime`, `start_datetime` and `end_datetime` as well as the `interval` values of `extent`, we need to capture the date that the dataset was added to Radiant MLHub and the most recent date that a dataset was updated.
-Therefore, this extension will contain two additional fields, `date_added` and `date_modified`.
+Therefore, we will use two additional fields as part of the [STAC Common Metadata](https://github.com/radiantearth/stac-spec/blob/master/item-spec/common-metadata.md), `created` and `updated`.
 These two fields will follow the same formatting convention as other datetime objects in the STAC specification.
 All times in STAC metadata should be in [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) and be formatted according to [RFC 3339 section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).

 ### ScienceKeyword Object